-Subsequently and most significantly, when the government abandoned the gold standard in the 1930s it substituted its citizens as collateral for the country's debts by pledging each citizen's future earnings to foreign investors.
-Again, the details can vary considerably, but generally the explanation for how this happens is that a secret United States Treasury account is set up for each citizen at birth, some large sum of money placed in it or pledged to it, ranging from hundreds of thousands of dollars to millions depending on which sovereign citizen group's version you hear.
+A second significant tenet for sovereign citizens, blending with the distinction between sovereign and federal citizens, is that when the federal government abandoned the gold standard in the 1930s it substituted its citizens as collateral for the country's debts by pledging each citizen's future earnings to foreign investors.
+As with all other aspects of sovereign ideology, the details can vary considerably, but generally the explanation for how this happens is that a secret United States Treasury account is set up for each citizen at birth, some large sum of money placed in it or pledged to it, ranging from hundreds of thousands of dollars - \$630,000 is a common number - to millions depending on which sovereign citizen group's version you hear.
 As a consequence, they say, two separate identities are created.
-The corporate shell account, the one pledged as security, is the "strawman" to which sovereign citizens refer and, in their view, is separate and distinct from their true identity.
-The true individual common law citizen is not subject to the false, secretly-establishment government and can avoid its jurisdiction by carefully distinguishing the way one's name is written.
+The corporate shell account, the one pledged as security, is the "strawman" to which sovereign citizens refer and, in their view, is separate and distinct from their true flesh and blood identity.